rook/rook/Documentation/cockroachdb-cluster-crd.md

 These properties are currently supported:

 * `nodeCount`: The number of CockroachDB instances to create.
 Some of these instances may be scheduled on the same nodes, but exactly this many instances will be created and included in the cluster.
+* `volumeClaimTemplates`: A list of PersistentVolumeClaim templates which must contain only **one or no** PersistentVolumeClaim.
+If no PersistentVolumeClaim is given an `emptyDir` will be given, meaning the instance data will be lost when a Pod is restarted.
+For an example of how PersistentVolumeClaim template should look, please look at the above [sample](#sample).

 ### Network